Wednesday, 17 April 2024

 but there is surely a case for saying that the story of Captain Ahab’s contest with the great white whale is one of those books you can’t get started with even after you have finished reading them.

-Maybe, if like Clive you are finicky about English prose style.
+Maybe, if like Clive you are finicky about your English prose style.
 But the action of the book is good enough for kids.

 It’s not so much that I find his language contortedly and wilfully archaic: more that I find it makes a meal of itself, as if foretelling a modern critical age in which it is fated to be more taught than enjoyed.